GrzegorzKulesza1/portfolio_website/README.md

 This is my personal website created in Python using the Flask framework.
 For the website style I mainly used Bootstrap.

+The live version of the website can be viewed at: [www.grzegorz-kulesza.pl](https://www.grzegorz-kulesza.pl)

 ## Technologies Used
 * **Flask:** The web framework used to build the application.
 * **Jinja:** The templating engine integrated with Flask for dynamic content rendering.